-Antonia Apps is a former federal prosecutor and nationally recognized trial attorney with experience in criminal and civil matters.
-She represents financial institutions, corporations, and executives in regulatory enforcement proceedings, white-collar criminal investigations, complex commercial litigation and internal investigations.
-She has tried over 15 criminal and civil cases, argued numerous appeals and evidentiary motions and has a reputation as a formidable litigator.
-Among other industry recognitions, Ms. Apps is ranked in Chambers USA, where clients have called her an “incredibly bright and detail-oriented lawyer” and praised her “excellent judgment and analytical skills in white-collar litigation”.
-She has also been described as a “terrific trial lawyer” who “understands the difficulties of the world we live in” and gives “advice tailored to a practical approach.”
+Antonia has tried 18 criminal and civil cases, argued numerous appeals and evidentiary motions, and is a fellow of the American College of Trial lawyers.
+Among other industry recognitions, Ms. Apps is ranked in Chambers USA, where clients called her an “incredibly bright and detail-oriented lawyer” and praised her “excellent judgment and analytical skills in white-collar litigation”.
 Lawdragon has named Ms. Apps in its list of 500 Leading Lawyers in America each year since 2014.
 Ms. Apps was named a 2020 Litigation Trailblazer by The National Law Journal, which recognizes lawyers who have made significant impact on legal practice, policy or technological advancements.
 In 2019, Ms. Apps was named in Crain’s New York Business’ “Notable Women in Law” list in recognition of her distinguished career and exceptional civic and philanthropic activities.
-Ms. Apps is also a frequent speaker at industry conferences on white collar criminal and securities enforcement issues.

 - LL.B.
 University of Sydney Law School, 1990